Boyd007/C12EmployeeTracker/README.md

 <img width="1277" alt="image" src="https://user-images.githubusercontent.com/105176171/180006097-60a611b1-9ad8-4192-af32-1f2b188b0109.png">

-The above criteria is met when the user is able to correctly view and
+The above criteria is met when the user is able to correctly view and modify employees, departments and roles.

 # Sample